Funding for Medicine (MBBCh) and Dental Surgery (BDS)

 Tuition Fee and Maintenance Funding – Years 2-4

-Currently, students in years 2 – 4 can apply for financial support via the NHS and their relevant student finance body for help with tuition fees and living costs.
+Currently, students in years 2 – 4 can apply for financial support via the NHS and their relevant student finance body (both based on where they were ordinarily resident before they started their course) for help with tuition fees and living costs.

 Tuition Fees:

-The NHS (dependent on where you were resident before you started your course) pay the first £3,465 regardless of household income, subject to application.
+The NHS (dependent on where you were resident before you started your course) contribute funding towards fees via an NHS tuition fee bursary, regardless of household income, subject to application.

 Students then have the option to take out a tuition fee loan for the remaining balance of the fees from their student finance body (dependent on where you are resident before you start your course).